Ninoh-FOX/OpenRGH/README.md

 12. update libshake from original code: https://github.com/zear/libShake

 ## Instructions:<br>
-1. Place in /media/data/apps or /media/<your SD card>/apps
+1. Place in /media/data/apps or /media/sdcard/apps
 2. Run from gmenu2x (not currently working in gmenunx)
 3. allow process to complete
 4. Reboot